centreon/centreon-documentation/en/monitoring/discovery/disco_administration.md

 If an update is available, you will be asked for a confirmation.
 Just answer *yes* to the question.

-onnect to the Centreon’s web interface using an account allowed to administer products and go to the **Administration \> Extensions \> Manager menu**.
+Connect to the Centreon’s web interface using an account allowed to administer products and go to the **Administration \> Extensions \> Manager menu**.

 Click on the update icon corresponding to the **Centreon Auto Discovery** module: